ActivControl® Technology for slowing myopia progression in age appropriate children.

-Thanks to ActivControl® Technology, children (aged 8-12 at the initiation of treatment) can now enjoy freedom from glasses when wearing their contact lenses while potentially slowing down the progression of their myopia1*.
+Thanks to ActivControl® Technology, nearsighted children (aged 8-12 at the initiation of treatment) can now enjoy freedom from glasses when wearing their contact lenses while potentially slowing down the progression of their myopia at the same time.1

 * Compared with a single-vision one-day lens over a three-year period.